-If you start collecting at the earliest opportunity -- age 62 -- you'll receive a permanently reduced benefit, but you could make out better overall if you live long enough to offset the reduction.
+If you start collecting at the earliest opportunity — age 62 — you’ll receive a permanently reduced benefit.

 If you wait until your full retirement age, you can collect 100 percent of your benefit.
-You may lock into an even higher monthly check by delaying Social Security longer still.
+You may lock into an even higher monthly check by delaying Social Security longer still — until age 70.

 Early Social Security can cost you

 If your full retirement age is 67, you’ll get a reduction of:

 - About 30 percent if you start collecting at 62

 - About 25 percent if you start collecting at 63

 - About 20 percent if you start collecting at 64

 - About 13.3 percent if you start collecting at 65